 It is a lifetime honor of mine to be the first former refugee, Black Muslim and Somali-American to serve in the Oregon State Senate.
 As your SD 24 Senator representing one of the most diverse districts in our state, I come to Salem with high hopes knowing that my lived experience and my two decades of advocacy and organizing skills needed to be translated into real policy change, particularly for Black, Indigenous, people of color, immigrants and refugees, low-income Oregonians and rural communities.
 I am committed to bringing all my years of deep, on the ground relationships and the voices of our entire community with me and working to pass policies aimed at changing all our lives for the better.
 Currently, I am serving as the Chair of the Senate Housing and Development Committee and members of the Senate Labor and Business Committee and the Joint Ways and Means Subcommittee on Transportation and Economic Development.

-I was born into a normal family in Somalia.
+I was born into a nomad family in Somalia.
 To survive the harsh desert environment, interdependency was key to our survival - everyone in the family had a role to play and if one of us failed to do our job, the entire system would collapse.
 I carry this collective thinking with me until today and I believe that everyone's unique skills, contributions and talents only make our communities stronger.
 It is what drives my passion to make a difference in my communities.